chemisus/graphql/README.md

 #### Resolve Phase

-Once the fetch phase is complete, the resolve phase will then assemble the result by allowing each node to generate, or select its value(s) from the fetched data.
+Once the fetch phase is complete, the resolve phase will then assemble the result by allowing each node to generate, or select its value(s) for the final result.

 The resolve phase is executed in a DFS manner.